abhijitgayen/binance_p2p_trading_bot/README.md

-# My Telegram Bot
+# Binance P2p trading Bot

-This project is a simple Telegram bot built using Go.
-It demonstrates how to interact with the Telegram Bot API and handle incoming messages.
+This project is a lightweight Telegram bot developed in Go (Golang) for automating Binance P2P trading operations.
+It uses the Telegram Bot API to process commands and deliver real-time updates, making it easy to manage and monitor P2P trading directly from Telegram.

 ## Project Structure